 When Jesus cried, "It is finished." it would come to pass that, " - the old things would pass away and all things became new," The old priest hood would pass away and a new priesthood would come.
 Jesus himself would become the high priest over a new covenant, a better covenant.
 It was to be an eternal, never perishing priesthood.
 He would sit at the right hand of the Glory of God, "ever making intercession" on the part of His children in the earth.
 He was appointed heir and ruler over all things.
 This appointed heir and king and high priest has all things at his command and all things under his feet.
 At the utterance of his name ever spiritual and physical knee will have to bow.
 (God is Great.)

 The people who could not know God were joined into the vine of Israel.
 The people who could never enter within the veil of the Holiest Place could enter in freely, being justified and purged from an evil conscience by the blood of the Lamb.
 (Read Hebrews 10:2, Hebrews 10:22)

-would speak to us.
-We could speak on
+words that He would speak to us.
+We could speak on His behalf.
+We

 By Charles Pinkney